cthae/Adobe-Launch-Debugger/README.md

 * [x] Fix a bug in the new custom logging code.
 * [x] Add a line to indicate the end of the main logging group for easier reading.
 * [x] Release v1.03.
-* [ ] Configure selective logging for the web sdk, but maybe later.
+* [x] Configure selective logging for the web SDK.
 * [ ] Hesitant: Add the logic similar to switch to parse the environments from the opened Launch page.
 This is a flimsy logic though.
 Will break often, just like it does in switch.
 * [ ] Hesitant: Find an elegant way to inject a library.
 Should probably be one/domain.
 To avoid doing it globally.
 Maybe not...